 But what distinguished the earliest Dinosaurs from their non-Dinosaurian reptile contemporaries?
 Are modern-day crocodiles close relatives of dinosaurs?
 Answering these questions is not trivial and will require a fair amount of phylogenetic tree-climbing.

 Step 1: Dinosaurs as Diapsids

-Dinosaurs have two openings on each side of the skull behind the eye-orbits.
+Dinosaurs have two openings on each side of the skull behind the eye sockets.
 These holes, called temporal fenestrae, have margins that provide secure anchorage points for muscles involved in jaw function.
-The presence of these paired holes in the skull roof places them among the Diapsida.
+The presence of these paired holes in the skull roof places dinosaurs within the group Diapsida.
 All living reptiles –with the possible exception of turtles and tortoises – are Diapsids by ancestry.